sciosci/mamorx-review-system/Mamorx/MAMORX/figure_critic_rpc/README.md

 ##

-**
-Some additional dependencies for setting up the server
+<mark>Some additional dependencies for setting up the server</mark>

 ##
 torch \